 Alaskan is factory direct and custom ordered.
 How did you custom order your Alaskan Mini?

 I didn’t want a truck camper like my parents had.
 I didn’t want upholstery, or a couch, or a dining table.
 I wanted something really basic.
 I asked Bryan to build a box.
 He told me that the cabinetry had to be in it because it’s part of the structure.
-My bed is a sleeping bag, along with a passive mattress and self inflating mattress for backpackers.
+My bed is a sleeping bag, along with a passive mattress and a self inflating mattress for backpackers.

 I don’t have a fresh water tank.
 I only have city water.
-I have a one-gallon plastic gas can for my grey water that goes outside.
-There is a six-foot hose that I wrap around the turnbuckle and place the grey water can behind the rear wheel.
+I have a one-gallon plastic can for my grey water that goes outside.
+There is a six-foot hose that I wrap around the turnbuckle and place the grey water’s can behind the rear wheel.
 That can happens to fit perfectly in a spot where I want to put it.
 There is a porta-potti in the camper.
 Bryan even left a storage space for it.

 For me, the Alaskan Mini didn’t need a bed on each side.
-With the original Mini, they have the kitchen, sink, stove, and refrigerator on the front wall, which means you must sleep with your head at the back of the camper where the door is, and your feet go under the counter.
+With the original Mini, they have the kitchen, sink, stove, and refrigerator on the front wall, which means you must sleep with your head at the back of the camper where the door is and your feet go under the counter.
 You lose the storage because the bed is above wheel well.

 This camper is perfect for me.
 I have so many toys that I take with me, so I wanted more storage space.
 In my custom Mini, the bed goes sideways along the front of the camper.
 By doing this, I more than doubled the storage capacity.

-Above: The portable buddy heater
+Above: The portable Buddy heater

 With all this storage space, I am able to carry four fishing rods, four reels, eight boxes of flies, snow shoes, waders, wading boots, float cube, three pairs of boots, a spare sleeping bag, an ice chest, and a cardboard box with dry food in it.
 I also have an electric guitar and two amplifiers, a rifle, and spotting scope.
-I also bring the portable buddy heater with me.
-It fits in the cabinet, and runs off propane.
+I also bring the portable Buddy heater with me.
+It fits in the cabinet and runs off propane.